norishigefukushima/iqanearlossless/README.md

 compression_image/kodim(image number)\_(quality rate)\_(compression metrix).(filename extention)
 ```

-HEIF images are decoded and then lossress compressed by OptiPNG for usability.
+HEIF images are decoded and then lossless compressed by OptiPNG for usability.
-JPEG and WebP are own format.
+JPEG and WebP are their own formats.

 ## identification\_ratios\_data
 The identification ratios between the original and compressed images are listed.